isaacg1/isaacg1.github.io/_posts/2023-11-21-myopic-queueing.md

 A myopic policy can be defined by its switching points, the queue lengths at which the service option changes.
 Let's say that we use service 1 between switching points 2i and 2i+1, and option 2 between points 2i+1 and 2i+2.

 Suppose (without loss of generality) that service option 1 has rate above λ, but service option 2 has rate below λ.
-Let's call service option 1 rate μ, and sevice option 2 rate ε, where μ > λ > ε.
+Let's call service option 1 rate μ, and service option 2 rate ε, where μ > λ > ε.

 If the difference between switching points is large, the system will accumulate around even switching points of the form 2i, having drift away from odd switching points.